maxdan94/ParallelUnionFind/README.md

 "edgelist.txt" should contain one edge on each line "u v", where u and v are node IDs (unsigned int).

-Will print the number of edges in a spanning forest
+Will print the number of edges in a spanning forest (Rem_verif can output wrong result: a few more edges than what should be)

 ## Initial contributors